 (A partial exception is Buffett, who claims his favorite holding period is “forever” but has nevertheless sold dozens of individual stocks during his more than half-century at the helm of Berkshire Hathaway.)

 You should do exactly what the great investors did.

 Forget about the fantasy of riding the market up, sidestepping the downturn and then riding it up again.
 That’s just a pipe dream.

-A recent conference attendee was skeptical, arguing that you can’t know for certain what an individual stock will do either.
+A Member recently expressed skepticism, arguing that you can’t know for certain what an individual stock will do either.